AllenHark Relay — Client Integration Guide

 Node.js Note

-Node.js QUIC support is currently experimental.
-We recommend using Rust for QUIC integration or using the HTTPS endpoint for Node.js applications.
+Node.js QUIC support is experimental.
+We recommend using Rust for QUIC integration or the HTTPS endpoint for Node.js applications.

 POST https://relay.allenhark.com/v1/sendTx